Scientific Programme / Sessions, Keynote Speakers and Conveners

 (iv) Unusual and unexpected critical zone phenomena identified by measurements that seem to defy current understanding of the critical zone.
 Such phenomena could have been observed in the field or in the laboratory.
 Contributions focussing on the understanding of linked hydrological, geophysical properties and or geochemical processes are highly welcome.

-Excursion „TERENO test site Wüstebach“
+Excursion „TERENO test site Wüstebach“ and "Rurtalsperre Schwammenauel"

 On Monday, 25 September 2023, the conference participants have the opportunity to join a half day excursion.The field excursion will visit the TERENO test site Wüstebach, which is a key experimental research site of the Lower Rhine Valley-Eifel terrestrial observatory of TERENO.
 The Wüstebach test site is also part of the Integrated Carbon Observation Network (ICOS) and belongs to LTER-D network.

 The impressive Rurtalsperre Schwammenauel with a capacity of 205 million cbm is one of the largest dams in Germany.
 The 480 meter long dam wall consists of a layer of earth and rock with a clay seal and a concrete base.